 I received my Ph.D. in Statistical Physics from École Normale Supérieure and worked as a postdoctoral scientist at the Institut Pasteur and the Center for Theoretical Neuroscience at Columbia University.

-My recent work focuses on how the geometry of neural representations provides a computational substrate for cognitive processes such as memory and abstraction (see, e.g., my work on social memory in the hippocampus and emotional states in the amygdala) and how single-neuron properties influence population coding and vice versa (see my work on the neural code along the cortical hierarchy).
+My recent work focuses on the geometry of neural representations, specifically how it provides a computational substrate for cognitive processes such as memory and abstraction (see, e.g., my work on social memory [Neuron 2024] and emotional states [Nat Neurosci 2026]), and how single-neuron properties influence population coding and vice versa (see my work on categorical representations along the cortical hierarchy [Nature 2026]).

-Before that, I mainly worked on continuous attractor networks and statistical inference models applied to neural data, specifically to investigate how memorized cognitive maps are retrieved from sensory cues and how similar environments are pattern-separated in the hippocampus.
+Before that, I mainly worked on statistical inference and attractor models, specifically to investigate how memorized cognitive maps are retrieved from sensory cues [PLoS CB 2018] and how similar environments are pattern-separated in the hippocampus [Neuron 2020].

 If you are interested in working with me, get in touch for opportunities on all levels at the Paris Brain Institute, including master’s internships, research assistant, PhD thesis (Sorbonne graduate program), and Postdoc.